Warning: To complete electrical works you must comply with Electrical Regulations - Click here for more information.

 Part P of the new building regulations could involve a check on any additional circuitry by qualified electricians when you sell your home.
 This can affect your sale, you could be breaking the law and your house insurance may not be valid.
 Please be absolutely sure you know what you are doing and get all of your work checked by a qualified electrician.

-Turn all power off and isolate the circuits you are working on - See our electrical safety project for more information
+Turn all power off and isolate the circuits you are working on.
+See our electrical safety project mentioned at teh top of this page for more information

 What are Junction Boxes Used for?